-Pennsylvania Castle is set in private grounds overlooking Church Ope Cove on the Isle of Portland.
+Pennsylvania Castle has been awarded a fie star gold rating and is set in private grounds overlooking Church Ope Cove on the Isle of Portland.
 Set over two floors with nine bedrooms, all with sea or garden views, this accommodation can sleep 20 guests.
 There are king-size, super king-size and even an emperor-size double, as well as a family room with two zip/link beds.
 The first set of bedrooms have en-suite facilities, while the bedrooms on a mezzanine-style floor share a private bathroom and shower room.
 There is also a large kitchen with a breakfast island and utility room, a dining room with a bar and drinks fridge, a conservatory, drawing room, study with gas fire, library with a grand piano and a pool/games room.
 To the exterior is ample off-road parking and extensive grounds hosting lawned areas, seating areas and a sun terrace with wonderful sea views.
 Pennsylvania Castle offers a fantastic break to those looking to celebrate a special occasion or simply make the most of the established gardens and spectacular, landscape setting.

 Set over two floors.
 Nine bedrooms.
 Orpheus: Emperor-size double (larger than super-king size) with free-standing roll top bath and en-suite shower, basin and WC.
 Raffles: Super king-size double with en-suite shower, basin and WC.
 Half-moon: King-size double with en-suite walk-in shower, basin and WC.
 Daintree: Four poster king-size double with en-suite walk-in shower, basin and WC.
 Cape Schanck: Super king-size double with en-suite free standing bath, separate shower, basin and WC.
 Royal: King-size double with en-suite shower, basin and WC.
 Botanical: Family room with 2 x super king-size doubles (zip/link can be twins or doubles on request) with en-suite walk in shower, basin and WC.